Preetamk97/CPP-Notes/66_Vector-In-C++_STL.md

 // 2.
 It has begin() and end() functions.
 // 3.
 It has iterators, so you can use it with algorithms and other STL containers.

-// std::vector is a sequence container class template in the Standard Template Library (STL) that provides a dynamic array-like container for holding a sequence of elements. std::vector has the following features:
+// std::vector is a 'sequence container' class template in the Standard Template Library (STL) that provides a dynamic array-like container for holding a sequence of elements. std::vector has the following features:

 // 1.
 It has a defined size() function that returns the number of elements in the vector.
 // 2.
 It has begin() and end() functions that return iterators pointing to the first and one past the last element of the vector, respectively.